1. Home

 Read the article Right Arrow

 Many health care networks expect their laboratories to provide exemplary testing results with limited resources.
 If your laboratory's tight operating budget and staff shortage demand detailed attention to operational efficiency, you are not alone.
-The Test Ordering Program gives CAP customers essential information about commonly misapplied laboratory tests, often with study data, to address laboratory stewardship through test ordering patterns.
+The Test Ordering Program gives CAP customers essential information about commonly misapplied laboratory tests to address laboratory stewardship through test ordering patterns.
 The content is available to laboratories or health systems participating in CAP accreditation and proficiency testing and is organized in modules that provide information on test selection, ordering, and interpretation to effect change in an evidence-based manner.

 The modules can help you: